opencog/atomspace/opencog/query/README.md

  * Enhancement: Allow variable type declarations to occur anywhere in the body, not just at the top.
-This is because variable-type restirctions are essentially a kind-of special-case GPN, restrictiing the accept or reject... except that it is applied immediately, upon the initial attempt at variable grounding.
+This is because variable-type restirctions are essentially a kind-of special-case GPN, restricting the accept or reject... except that it is applied immediately, upon the initial attempt at variable grounding.